YashdalfTheGray/lit/firmware/README.md

 - While printing text on the screen, `scale=1` (which is the default) represents characters that are 8 pixels tall.
 And this scales linearly, so `scale=2` is 16 pixels.
 - For printing, `x=0, y=4` actually represents the area of the screen where you can actually start seeing the text. `x=0, y=0` will cut out some of the text.
 The actual bounds of the screen are `[0,127]` in the x-axis and `[4, 68]` in the y-axis.
+- To change text on the screen, we just need to update the text on the label created from `label.Label` using `label_instance.text = "the new text"`.
+The `label` import is available from the `adafruit_display_text` library.

 ## References